ruc-datalab/RelGen/README.md

 [![PyPi Latest Release](https://img.shields.io/pypi/v/relgen)](https://pypi.org/project/relgen/)
 [![License](https://img.shields.io/badge/License-Apache2.0-blue.svg)](./LICENSE)

 **RelGen** is the abbreviation of **Rel**ation **Gen**eration.
 This tool is used to generate relational data in databases.
-Interestingly, the pronunciation of "Rel" closely resembles "Real," underscoring the fact that the relational data produced by RelGen is remarkably authentic and reliable.
+RelGen is a powerful tool designed to generate relational data for use in databases.
+Interestingly, the pronunciation of "Rel" is quite similar to "Real," which subtly highlights the fact that the relational data produced by RelGen is remarkably authentic and reliable.
+This clever naming underscores the tool’s ability to create data that closely mirrors real-world datasets in terms of complexity, structure, and distribution.

 ## Overview